LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 >
 > **Lots of library services**

-CIPFA provide 'added value' services on top of public data, but that doesn't justify exclusive rights to the underlying data.
+CIPFA provide 'added value' services on top of public data, but that can't justify exclusive rights to the underlying data.

 ### Reasonably available